dendronhq/handbook/handbook/handbook.people.onboarding.md

     ```

 1. Open up your Dendron workspace
-    - NOTE: we're using `code-insider` CLI in this example but this will vary depending on what VSCode client you use
+    - NOTE: we're using `code` CLI in this example but this will vary depending on what VSCode client you use. you can also double click on `dendron.code-workspace` file
     ```sh
     cd {workspace}
-    code-insider .
+    code .
     ```
 1. You will see a prompt to `Open workspace file` on the bottom right corner.
 Click on the prompt
 1. Wait ~30s for your workspace to initialize.
 Dendron is initializing your workspace and downloading company documents at this point